CCI-MOC/documentation/docs/source/Cloud-related-Conferences-and-proceedings.md

+# Cloud Related Conferences and Proceedings
-Note: according to [MS Academic](http://academic.research.microsoft.com/RankList?entitytype=3&topdomainid=2&subdomainid=0&orderby=6), all of these conferences are rated about equally, appearing in the first 100 ranked results.
+*Note: according to [MS Academic](http://academic.research.microsoft.com/RankList?entitytype=3&topdomainid=2&subdomainid=0&orderby=6), all of these conferences are rated about equally, appearing in the first 100 ranked results.*

 | Deadline | Notification | Conference | Website |
 | ------------------------ | -------------------------- | -------------------------- | ---------------------------------- |